 You can evaluate the engine by running MIMS, our standalone IMAP Server for Windows (2003/2008/7/8.1/10/2012).
 MIMS is completely free software that you are welcome to use in any way you find useful.

 When the download is complete, unzip the MIMS package to a new directory; no further installation is needed.
 This package includes executables, a configuration program, and a full HTML-help manual (MIMS.chm).

 You can also download our Developer’s Guide PDF.
 It describes how to use the IMAP Engine.

 Our standard license costs US$25,000.
 This gets you full source code, manuals, samples, royalty-free distribution rights for a single platform (Windows or Linux) and developer support for one year.
 A restricted-functionality edition tailored for voicemail applications can be licensed for $15,000.
 Rights to a second platform cost an additional 50% of the original licensing fee.

 Want to know more?

 Please read our FAQ for Maclean IMAP.

 Do you need IMAP server code for another platform (AIX, HP-UX, Mac OS X, Solaris, FreeBSD, OpenVMS)?
-Please ask us; we have 20 years of experience porting email client and server code.
+Please ask us; we have over 20 years of experience porting email client and server code.